-Sadly, he contracted a case of the grip (pneumonia) and succumbed at the age of 71 on Feb.
+Sadly, David contracted a case of the grip (pneumonia) and succumbed at the age of 71 on Feb.
 17, 1899.
-A short obituary in the Allentown Leader said that Rev. Dr. Eli Keller of Zionsville would preach the funeral sermon at Huff's Church.
+A short obituary in the Allentown Leader said that Rev. Keller of Zionsville would preach the funeral sermon at Huff's Church.
 Five years later, a public sale of his possessions was held in Seisholtzville.

 Son David J. Leibensperger Jr. (1860-1933) was born on Jan.
 17, 1860.
+When he was 14 years of age, David was baptized and confirmed into the family house of worship, the Reformed Church of Zionsville.
+The pastor, Rev. Eli Keller, filled out and signed a confirmation certificate, known as a schein, written in German.
 Circa 1880, he lived at home with his parents earned income as a coal mine laborer.
 At the age of about 29, in 1889, he was united in matrimony with Tannie Hoffman (June 8, 1867-1927), daughter of George and Hettie (Reinert) Hoffman.
 Their two offspring were Mary Wetzel and William Leibensperger.
 They were farmers for many years and resided in Longswamp, Berks County and later in Macungie, Lehigh County.
 David's widowed mother and 49-year-old uncle Henry Heimbach lived under their roof circa 1900.
 Census records for 1910 show David, Tannie and the children on their Longswamp farm.
 At the age of 59, on Jan.
 30, 1927, Tannie died from the effects of "locomotor ataxia" -- a degeneration of the spinal column which causes loss of control of bodily movements.
 Her remains were lowered into rest in the cemetery at Huff's Church.
 David survived her by another six years and in 1930 dwelled in in the home of his married daughter in Rittenhouse Gap near Seisholtzville, with a post office of "Macungie R. 2."
 He and his bachelor son earned a living circa 1930 as laborers in a local granite works.
 As David's health was failing during the Christmas season in 1930, his sister Alice Fisher and her son Fred drove from Pennsburg to pay a visit.
 He recovered sufficiently that in June 1931, he and his son William drove to Pennsburg to see the Fishers.
 But burdened with heart disease, hardening of the arteries and pneumonia, David succumbed at the age of 73 on Sept.
 2, 1933.
 Son-in-law John J. Wetzel of Macungie signed the Pennsylvania death certificate.
 Funeral services were held in the Wetzel home, with a shorter one following in Huff's Church, with burial was in Union Cemetery, said the Allentown Morning Call.

 Great-granddaughter Eva S. Wetzel (1913- ? ) was born in about 1913 in Longswamp Township.
 She was joined in holy matrimony with Henry Erb ( ? - ? ).
 Their residence in 1963 was in rural Mertztown, Berks County.